Sales Tax & Use Tax

 Consumer Use Tax

-- Rate: The Consumer Use Tax rate is the same as the sales tax rate applicable in the buyer’s local area, including any local surcharges.
+- Rate: The Consumer Use Tax rate is the same as the Sales Tax rate applicable in the buyer’s local area, including any local surcharges.

 Additional Information